JJMcConnell/Software-Engineering-Project/README.md

 <p>Yanina Yegorova - yanayeg</p>

 # Project Description:
-##### an interactive scheduler for Charles Pickeral and UF's School of Music (SOM).
-We will be creating functionality for students to request certain rooms for use.
-Administrators of the SOM will be able to allow and reject those requests for the rooms, based on availability.
+##### An online calendar application, as requested by Dr. Pickeral, the director of operations of the UF School of Music.
+The web application should be able to show a schedule of all music department functions for any given day, and faculty members should be able to request a block on the schedule.
+Each request should go to Dr. Pickeral for his approval, and if approved it should be added to the schedule.

 # Documentation: